ColonelPanicks/openflight-compute-wip/README.md

     CONFIG=mynewdeploymentconfig bash build-cluster.sh CLUSTERNAME 'SSH PUBLIC KEY'
     ```

+### Cluster Using Password Instead of SSH Key

+While less secure, this method of authorising access to a cluster may be required from time to time.
+In order to switch from key authorisation to password, set the `AUTH` variable to `password` in the desired config file.

+When `AUTH` is set to `password` the second argument to the build script will be used as the password instead of being used as an SSH public key.

 ### Additional Notes

 - If the variable `SSH_PUB_KEY` is present in a config file then it will be used.
 This value *will be overwritten if an SSH key is passed on the command line*.
+- If the variable `PASSWORD` is present in a config file then it will be used.
+This value *will be overwritten if a password is passed on the command line*.

 ## Versioning